Celebrated disruptor of the international household appliance industry

 It is true that Dyson’s £2.5bn turnover is built on consumer devices that essentially move air around.
 Dyson is the largest selling vacuum brand in the US, grows at 20% a year across developed markets, and enjoys soaring popularity across Asia, which accounts for almost three-quarters of its sales.
 (Most of Dyson’s manufacturing is also based in Asia.)

 All of which is easily enough to qualify as ‘world-class’ in its chosen markets.

-This is a company that spent £50 million developing a hair dryer.
+This is a company that spent £50m developing a hair dryer.
 It turns out that conventional hairdryers get so hot they irreparably damage hair.
 Dyson's Supersonic measures the exit flow temperature 20 times per second to prevent that.
 That is world-class fastidiousness.